andyruddh/main-folio/_projects/wasp_ep.md

 category: music
 ---

 This is my first self-released 3-track EP.
+Released on May 3, 2022.

 Links: